JonZeolla/Lab/README.md

   * All of the materials exist here, categorized into skill level (beginner, intermediate, etc.), and then type of lab (read vs write).
 * `external`
   * All external projects used by this lab exist here as submodules.
+* `store`
+  * This is where large(ish) files go for storage, especially if they're referenced in multiple labs.

 ## Some other good materials
 * http://www.ni.com/white-paper/2732/en/